insanity54/docs-1/docs/README.md

 description: "Web3.Storage lets you decentralizse your data storage without all the complexities of the d-web."
 ---

-# Better storage; better transfers; better internet
+# Better storage.
+Better transfers.
+Better internet.

+> All you need to use Web3.Storage is an API token and some data — no need to wrangle with the complicated and obstructive details of data storage.
+Get up and running fast with this simple [quickstart guide](#quickstart).

 Most data on the internet is stored with one of the large data storage companies.
 While companies like Amazon, Google, and Microsoft make is fairly easy for developer to store their application data, their services come with a whole host of terms and restrictions about what data can be stored, when it can be access, and who actually _owns_ that data!
 Not to mention, these services can be incredibly expensive, and cause developers to rack up huge bills without even knowing!

 So instead of paying for restrictive and expensive data storage sevices, developers can store their data with _decentralized_ storage services.
 However, for the most part, these decentralizsed storage services are difficult to manage, and make data storage significantly more complicated.
 Most decentralized storage services need you to compile your data into a specific format, find a storage provider to host your data, buy some cryptocurrency to pay the storage provider, and _then_ send your data across the internet.
 This is where Web3.Storage comes in!

-All you need to use Web3.Storage is an API token and some data.
-Web3.Storage hides the complicated and obstructive parts of data-storage so that you, the developer, can get on with building what you want!
-Take a look at the [quickstart guide below to get started ↓](#quickstart)

 ## Quickstart